irvingruan/Moniker/README.md

 `./Moniker.py -p [path] -c [case]`

 For example:

 `./Moniker.py -p /Users/irving/Documents/ -c Upper`

-And Moniker will take care of the rest by properly (un)capitalizing the folders and directories in the specified path.
+And Moniker will take care of the rest by properly capitalizing the first letter of folders and directories in the specified path.

 Help
 -----